pemo11/easygrader/README.md

 ### Step 3: Read the archive (Menue B)

 This step is mandatory.
-The submission zip file will be expanded to the temp directory:
+The submission zip file will be expanded to the temp directory, like *%appdata%\simpelgrader* under Windows.

+** The path for Linux and MacOS has not determined yet**
 ```
 simpelgrader
 --semestername